Workplace Groups: How do I make my Christian Workplace Group Relevant?

-If there isn't a Christian group where you work, then connect up with other Christian colleagues to discuss forming one - our May newsletter article has suggestions on how you can identify them.
+If there isn't a Christian group where you work, then connect up with other Christian colleagues to discuss forming one.

 Once you have established a group, the next step is to plan how you can benefit the organisation, which could include:

 Meeting together regularly to pray for work colleagues, managers and the organisation as a whole.
 Never underestimate the power of prayer to change situations.